Complaints and Compliments

 You may also wish to take the matter up through your local Councillor.

-Stage 1 - In most cases problems can be sorted out quickly and satisfactory.
-You will receive an acknowledgement within 5 working days with a full response within 15 working days.
+Stage 1 - In most cases problems can be sorted out quickly and satisfactory at stage 1, the Investigating Officer will look in to your complaint and what you think ought to be done to put things right.
+You will receive an acknowledgement within 5 working days and we aim to provide a full response within 20 working days.

 Stage 2 - If you are unhappy with the outcome of your complaint you can request that the matter be reinvestigated at stage 2 of our complaints process.
 To request a further investigation please contact your investigating officer or the Customer Services Team within 20 working days of your response, setting out your reasons for dissatisfaction with the outcome at stage 1.
 This information will then be reviewed, taking into consideration what has been investigated at stage 1 and your reasons for why this has not fulfilled your expectations.
 If it is deemed that the council’s response will stay the same we may confirm a final decision at stage 1, however if we agree that a further investigation is required then the matter will be escalated to stage 2.

-If you remain dissatisfied with the Council's response following the 2 stages, you can contact your MP or the Ombudsman
+If you remain dissatisfied with the Council's response following the 2 stages, you can contact the Ombudsman

 Anyone can make a complaint on your behalf, if you are unable to do so.
 They will need signed authorisation from you.
 Please be assured that all complaints, comments and compliments will be dealt with in confidence.